biocore/songbird/README.md

 It's recommended to start with a small formula (few variables in the model) and increase from there, because it makes debuggin easier.
 If your graphs are going down but not exponentially and not plateauing, you should consider increasing the number of iterations by increasing `--epoch`

-If your graphs are going down but then going back up, this suggests overfitting; try reducing the number of variables in your formula, or reducing beta prior.
+If your graphs are going down but then going back up, this suggests overfitting; try reducing the number of variables in your formula, or reducing `--differential-prior`.
 As a rule of thumb, you should try to keep the number of metadata categories less than 10% the number of samples (e.g. for 100 samples, no more than 10 metadata categories).

 So basically we want to futz around with the parameters until we see two nice exponential decay graphs.
 Once you have that, we can view the differentials.tsv output to look at the ranks.